bradleyaidanjohnson/DataVisualisation/progressLogs.md

 ### Are you on target to successfully complete your project?
 If you aren’t on target, how will you address the issue?

 Slightly behind schedule due to the complexity of the tree map and additional area charts, but I am making efforts to catch up.
+I will not implement upload of csv files, and instead create multiple csvs per chart to showcase the capabilities/modularity of each chart I have made.
+This will be easier to implement initially.
+And will not require extensive testing on the back end

 ## 1/9/24